 We strive to make this festival accessible to our guests.
 If you have any questions or concerns, please contact us.

 The Masonic Lodge has seven steps at its main entrance.
 There is an accessible entrance with a wheelchair lift to the side of the building.
-The main elevator in the building is very old and does not line up well with the upper floors, so there may be a small step up or down to get in or out of the elevator.
-If you are in a wheelchair, this will be a problem.
 Please note: the bathrooms in the lodge are NOT wheelchair accessible.
 The closest accessible bathrooms from this location are across the street in the Attleboro Public Library.

 The library has a ramp at its main entrance, an elevator inside, and accessible bathrooms.